Real-time continuous glucose monitoring (CGM) looks deeper than simple calorie models to help us understand weight loss.

 The Importance Of Understanding And Controlling Our Glucose Levels

 At Levels, we believe knowing exactly how your body responds to different foods is the key to success.
-Fortunately, glucose levels tend to mirror insulin responses.
-If we know how much a food raises our blood glucose, we have a more robust understanding of our body’s predicted exposure to insulin and, therefore gain a sense of whether our body is likely to be in a fat-storage or fat-burning mode.
+Fortunately, blood glucose levels tend to mirror insulin responses.
+If we know how much a food causes our blood sugar spikes, we have a more robust understanding of our body's predicted exposure to insulin and, therefore, gain a sense of whether our body is likely to be in a fat-storage or fat-burning mode.

-Reading this, you might think we should just eat very few carbohydrates and stick to high-fat foods to decrease insulin and lose fat and weight.
-This may be part of the puzzle, but it’s not the only piece.
-It’s important to remember that many complex carbohydrates and healthy protein sources can help our bodies function optimally and may not generate significant glucose and insulin spikes.
+Reading this, you might think we should just focus on low carbohydrate intake and stick to high-fat foods to decrease insulin and lose fat and body weight.
+This may be part of the puzzle, but it's not the only piece.
+It's important to remember that many complex carbohydrates and healthy protein sources can help our bodies function optimally and may not generate significant glucose and insulin spikes.

-The “glycemic index” — a ranking of foods based on how they affect blood glucose — is a standardized tool to help understand this process, but it can also be a blunt instrument.
+The "glycemic index"---a ranking of foods based on how they affect blood sugar levels---is a standardized tool to help understand this process, but it can also be a blunt instrument.
 A few problems have become increasingly clear regarding standardized glycemic indices:

-Considering all these variables, how could someone possibly know how their day-to-day diet affects their glucose levels if they don’t have access to their glucose data?
-The answer is simple: They can’t.
+Considering all these variables, how could someone possibly know how their day-to-day dietary choices affects their glucose levels if they don't have access to their glucose data?
+The answer is simple: They can't.

 Why 85% Of Diets Fail